mrbonsoir/mrbonsoir.github.io/_posts/2024-08-06-datavizRun.markdown

 I have for now three [notebooks][datarunVizNotebook-link]:
 + one for importing the raw data, eg the .gpx files and save them as .csv files
 + one for datavisualization and making request about the database such as _what is the longest run?, what is the average run distance?_ ... and this is pretty easy as since I have information in a Pandas DataFrame I can easily extract many insigths
-+ one for a second cleaning path
++ one for a second cleaning pass

 # What's next?